openimis/openimis_docs/web_app_vb_user_manual.rst

   -  ``Historical``

     Click on ``Historical`` to see historical records matching the selected criteria.
-Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`image47`).
+Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`Image 47<image47>`).

   .. _image47:
   .. figure:: /img/user_manual/image42.png